 Under our Corporate Governance Guidelines, compensation of non-employee directors is reviewed periodically by the Management Development, Nominating and Governance Committee.
 Mr. Mattke is our CEO and receives no additional compensation for service as a director, and he is not eligible to participate in any of the following programs or plans.
-The following table describes the components of the non-employee director compensation program in effect during 2021.
-Changes to the program for 2022 are discussed below.
+The following table describes the components of the non-employee director compensation program in effect during 2022.
+Changes to the program for 2023 are discussed below.

 Compensation Component Compensation Annual Retainer - Chairman of the Board \$250,000, which may be elected to be deferred and either converted into cash-settled share units or credited to a bookkeeping account to which interest is credited.
-Annual Retainer - Non-Chairman Directors \$150,000, which may be elected to be deferred and either converted into cash-settled share units or credited to a bookkeeping account to which interest is credited.
-Annual Retainer - Equity \$100,000 in cash-settled RSUs that vest immediately but are not settled for approximately one year.
+Annual Retainer - Non-Chairman Directors \$125,000, which may be elected to be deferred and either converted into cash-settled share units or credited to a bookkeeping account to which interest is credited.
+Annual Retainer - Equity \$125,000 in stock-settled RSUs that vest immediately but are not settled for approximately one year.
 Such settlement may be deferred at the option of the director.
-Annual Retainer - Lead Director \$25,000 Annual Retainer - Committee Chair \$25,000 for the Audit Committee \$25,000 for the Management Development, Nominating and Governance Committee \$15,000 for other committees 1 Annual Retainer - Committee Member \$15,000 for Audit Committee \$5,000 for other committees 1 Meeting Fees (after 5th meeting) 2 \$5,000 for Board meetings \$3,000 for Committee meetings Stock Ownership Guidelines 3 Ownership of 25,000 shares of Common Stock, including deferred share units that have vested or are scheduled to vest within one year.
+Annual Retainer - Lead Director \$25,000 Annual Retainer - Committee Chair \$25,000 for the Audit Committee \$25,000 for the Management Development, Nominating and Governance Committee \$15,000 for other committees 1 Annual Retainer - Committee Member \$15,000 for Audit Committee \$5,000 for other committees 1 Stock Ownership Guidelines 2 Ownership of a number of shares of Common Stock with a value of \$375,000, including deferred share units that have vested or are scheduled to vest within one year.
 Directors are expected to meet the guideline within five years of joining the Board.
 Expense Reimbursement Subject to certain limits, we reimburse directors, and for meetings not held on our premises, their spouses, for travel, lodging and related expenses incurred in connection with attending Board and Committee meetings.
 Directors & Officers Insurance We pay premiums for D&O liability insurance under which the directors are insureds.